 The following report includes an overview of person-centered plan facilitation services prepared by the National Center on Advancing Person-Centered Practices and Systems (NCAPPS) as part of technical assistance to the state NCAPPS team in Idaho.
-The review explores the experience of states that have specifically included plan facilitators in their HCBS waivers, the circumstance under which the states deploy plan facilitators, the rates paid, and training requirements.
+The review was initiated by a request from a state, Idaho, and explores the experience of states that have specifically included plan facilitators in their HCBS waivers, the circumstance under which the states deploy plan facilitators, the rates paid, and training requirements.